zetlen/gnomon/README.md

       colors the timestamp bright yellow instead.
 Can be used in conjunction with a high threshold for three levels.

+### Notes
-If a `high` and/or a `medium` threshold are specified, then all timestamps not meeting that threshold will be colored bright green.
+ - If a `high` and/or a `medium` threshold are specified, then all timestamps not meeting that threshold will be colored bright green.
+ - If you pipe the output of `gnomon` into another command or a file (that is, not a tty) then the `real-time` option will be disabled by default and each line will appear only after it has been timed.
+You can force realtime by sending a `--real-time=<ms>` argument explicitly, but the ANSI codes would probably interfere with whatever you were trying to do.
+The sane default is to omit fancy stuff, like colors and escape sequences, when logging text directly to a file.

 ## Installation